-Asheville Academy for Girls is a therapeutic boarding school for girls ages 10-14 who struggle with learning, behavioral, and emotional diagnoses.
+Asheville Academy is a therapeutic boarding school for girls ages 10-14 who struggle with learning, behavioral, and emotional diagnoses.
 This program is social, emotional, and academically focused in order to empower girls to move forward and transition smoothly back into their home and school life.
 Students gain a greater sense of confidence, ability to manage emotions, and the skills to communicate effectively.

 Contact us at 800-264-8709.